SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "category.id" contains the id of the external categories (array)

-"category.parentId" contains the partent id of the external categories (array)
+"category.parentId" contains the parent ID of the external categories (array)

 "category.selected" contains "selected" for those elements in the category array that are selected